19hours/sg-statutes/Acts/Legal Profession Act.md

 [20/2009 wef 09/10/2009]

-(c) a full-time member of the academic staff of the Faculty of Law of the National University of Singapore, the School of Law of the Singapore Management University or the School of Law of the SIM University; or
+(c) a full-time member of the academic staff of the Faculty of Law of the National University of Singapore, the School of Law of the Singapore Management University or the School of Law of the Singapore University of Social Sciences; or

 [Act 16 of 2016 wef 01/08/2016]

+[Act 30 of 2017 wef 11/07/2017]

 (d) holding any combination of occupations referred to in paragraphs (a), (b) and (c).